garrygl/GNS3/README.md

 # End-of-Procedure

 # GSN3 LAB NOTES
-## Operational Notes and Information for GSN3 Simulation Lab 1
+## Operational Notes GSN3 Simulation Lab 1
 - Reference - **[Link to Network-Lab.pdf (HTML format)](https://github.com/garrygl/GNS3/blob/20b25805cb25cc5977216e78a9a4a0c04696f3e3/Network-Lab.pdf)
 - Webterm is a docker container and sometimse will not copy change the ip address to 192.168.1.10 - .2 is OOB PAN
-- Use bgp local pref to prefer CENIC over Concast for Azure if CENIC is not availble, prefer Comcast
+- Use bgp local pref to prefer CENIC over Comcast for Azure ExpressRoute if CENIC is not availble, prefer Comcast
-- OSPF Type 2 route redist into OSPF on SPWAN-1 to avoid having the metric change from link-to-link.
-EpressRoute is prefered
+- OSPF Type 2 route redist into OSPF on WAN-1 to avoid having the metric change from link-to-link.
+ExpressRoute is prefered
 - The static 10.30.0.0/19 on the PAN is inserted into the routing table if the vWAN peer is reachable.
-- The more specific /24 routes from the equinix peer are inserted into ospf type2 from bgp to ospf redistribution from SPWAN-1
+- The more specific /24 routes from the equinix peer are inserted into ospf type2 from bgp to ospf redistribution from WAN-1
 ### BGP Redistribute Command
 ```
 address-family ipv4